-Excessive Room Excessive room gain can be caused through a number of mechanisms: Gain 1.
-The most common is excessive amplification of the remote (reference) signal at the local loudspeaker output.
+Excessive room gain can be caused through a number of mechanisms:

+- 1. The most common is excessive amplification of the remote (reference) signal at the local loudspeaker output.
 This may be explained as follows.
-If the reference signal is too low coming into the EF2211/EF2210, i.e. the codec audio signal is too low, the room audio amplifier is usually used to compensate and bring the room audio to an acceptable level.
+If the reference signal is too low coming into the EF2241, i.e. the codec audio signal is too low, the room audio amplifier is usually used to compensate and bring the room audio to an acceptable level.
 For example, if the reference signal is 12 dB too low, the room audio will need to be amplified by approximately 12 dB to bring it to a reasonable listening level.
-This adds 12 dB to the room gain, which will most likely aguse it to average the amplifier room gain limit (See "Varify"). will most likely cause it to exceed the amplifier room gain limit (See "Verify Room Gain" on page 12).
-This situation can be remedied by applying enough gain to the codec, phone or program audio inputs (Inputs A-B) which will make up the Reference input signal so that the acoustic echo canceller (AEC) sees a good reference signal rather than trying to compensate at the amplifier.
-2. Another common cause of room gain failure is excessive microphone amplifica- tion.
+This adds 12 dB to the room gain, which will most likely cause it to exceed the amplifier room gain limit (See "Verify Room Gain" on page 14).
+This situation can be remedied by applying enough gain to the codec, phone or program audio inputs (Inputs A-D) which will make up the Reference input signal so that the acoustic echo canceller (AEC) sees a good reference signal rather than trying to compensate at the amplifier. - 2.
+Another common cause of room gain failure is excessive microphone amplification.
 For example, if a microphone is "hot" by 6 dB, then the reflections of the loudspeaker output signal which are picked up by the microphone will be amplified by 6 dB more than necessary.
 This adds 6 dB to the room gain, which may be sufficient to cause room gain problems.
 This situation could easily arise if, for example, the conferencing equipment is set up so that participants are too far from the microphone.
 In such a situation, after correct microphone setup the local microphone audio level may be too low because of the distance from the talker to the microphone.
 The microphone audio will most likely also be muddy and reverberant.
 The installer or user may try to solve these microphone audio quality problems by turning up the microphone amplification, thus adding to the room gain.
 This problem can be remedied by proper microphone selection (pickup pattern, directionality) and placement, coupled with proper microphone input calibration.